 The objective of WP5 (Integration, Demonstration & Verification) is to integrate the E2E system designed in WP2, which covers RAN, 5G Core, MEC, and OTT applications.
 D5.1 deals with the pre-live lab integration.
-It describes the EU and TW testbeds and presents some further steps to merge them into an inter-connected private 5G network across two continents, based on a common UDM and AUSF architecture7.
-To this end, different system integration phases, initial test items, and the corresponding integration timeline have been devised and reported.
-They will ensure that the functionality and performance requirements of the use cases selected in WP1 can be met.
+It describes the EU and TW testbeds and presents some further steps to merge them into an inter-connected private 5G network across two continents, based on a common UDM and AUSF architecture.
+To this end, different system integration phases, initial test items, and the corresponding integration timeline have been provided to ensure that the functionality and performance requirements of the use cases selected in WP1 can be met.

-The work of WP5, including integration test results, will be further described in D5.2 (due at the end of month 29 of 5G CONNI's lifetime) and D5.3 (due at the end of the project).
+The work of WP5 will be further described in D5.2 (due at the end of month 29 of 5G CON-NI's lifetime) and D5.3 (due at the end of the project).
 The former will provide details and results on the integration of components at each continental manufacturing facility (EU and TW), including a performance evaluation of each setup and its components.
 D5.2 will also provide initial results on the end-to-end intercontinental inter-site connectivity.
 D5.3, instead, will cover the full end-to-end performance assessment of the deployed 5G CONNI trial network, including detailed performance measurements and corresponding KPI analyses.